Seanzy/TradeAlerter/README.md

 Also need to make sure the appropriate libraries are imported in the Anaconda testenv.

-Next: adding a message box
+Next: adding a message box Done.

+Next: How to read my file of pre-defined prices to set the alerts?